 Try to remain reasonably flexible in your desires because things don’t always go according to plan.
-Remember that the important thing is the safe birth of your little bundle of joy.
+Remember, the important thing is the safe birth of your little bundle of joy.

 1. Compile Considerations:

 Find out ALL the routine policies and procedures for “mommy care” in your birth setting.
 If you do not agree with a policy or procedure, you should discuss it with your health-care provider.
 As you learn more about what to expect, you will likely identify details that you want to include in your plan.